 Another great benefit of SMS marketing is the fact that you can offer specials quickly and more often.
 Regardless of how regularly you want to do a special, at least include them as part of your management style.
 People love deals and it is a great way to introduce new products that otherwise may cause scepticism.

 4. HIGH VISIBILITY

 Get your message out there repeatedly.
 There is no such thing as too much repetition in this game.
 Advertise, advertise and advertise some more, by any and all means necessary: newspapers, magazines, TV, or mobile marketing.
 The name of the game with fast food is instant recognition.
-From a psychological standpoint, Recognition Prime the senses with savoury descriptions of your blue ribbon burger and when people see a burger billboard advertisement, they will be thinking of your burger.With regard to SMS marketing, it is important to realize that just like using it for customer feedback, it is the quickest way to keep an audience informed of the direction your business is heading, new menu selections or deletions.
+From a psychological standpoint, Recognition Prime the senses with savoury descriptions of your blue ribbon burger and when people see a burger billboard advertisement, they will be thinking of your burger.With regard to restaurant marketing plan, it is important to realize that just like using it for customer feedback, it is the quickest way to keep an audience informed of the direction your business is heading, new menu selections or deletions.
 You can even electronically send out coupons for various value meals that, until now, has been the sole domain of print advertising.
 Think of it in this manner; your billboard is always in the customer’s hand!